marketlandscape/marketlandscape.github.io/method/index.md

 ## Interpretation and use

-The practical role of the scale is decision framing rather than decision execution.
-It situates market interpretation within a cycle-based context, reducing common contextual errors such as under-exposure during recovery phases or over-commitment during extended conditions, and supporting more consistent reasoning.
-By expressing market conditions through structured ranges, the scale lowers the barrier for retail investors to interpret how different price levels relate to cycle positioning and long-term investment context.
+The practical role of the scale is decision framing within a cycle-based structure, reducing common contextual errors such as under-exposure early in the market cycle or over-commitment in later mature phases.
+By expressing market conditions through structured ranges, the scale links price levels to cycle positioning.